kevinisbest/Dazzled-Darling/README.md

 * Pillow==5.1.0

 ## Usage
-* Note: Our system only support traditional Chinese query.
-If you are in MacOS, tkinter not support the MacOS orginal traditional Chinese input, you only can type your query in another place and copy/paste.
+* **Note**: Our system only support Traditional Chinese query.
+If you are in MacOS, tkinter not support the MacOS orginal Traditional Chinese input, you only can type your query in another place and copy/paste.

 1. First, download our [WordCount1.npy](https://github.com/kevinisbest/Dazzled-Darling/releases/download/AllWordCount1.npy/allWordCount1.npy.gz) and extract it under **data/**.
 2. Run the code.